 Day in the Life

 develop and evaluate systems and products for use in the fields of biology

 and health, such as artificial organs, prostheses (artificial devices that

 replace missing body parts), instrumentation, medical information systems,

 and health management and care delivery systems.

 Bioengineers engineers design devices used in various

 medical procedures, such as the computers used to analyze blood or the

 and devices for automating insulin injections or controlling body functions.
-Most engineers in
+Most engineers in this specialty

-engineering specialties, such as mechanical or electronics engineering,
+such as mechanical or electronics engineering, in addition to specialized

-biomechanics, medical imaging, rehabilitation engineering, and orthopedic engineering.
+rehabilitation engineering, and orthopedic engineering.

 Almost all jobs in engineering require some sort of interaction with